 Great War Centenary in Rushcliffe

-In 2018, the UK marks the centenary of the end of First World War 1914-1918, a conflict which had an impact on millions of UK residents.
+In 2018, the UK marks the centenary of the end of World War One 1914-1918, a conflict which had an impact on millions of UK residents.

 Nottinghamshire’s contribution to the British Armed Forces was considerable with thousands of young men sent off to war.
 Many never returned home, either killed in action or succumbing to disease, whilst others were seriously wounded.